jestcastro/downloadFilesGCP/README.md

-# downloadFilesGCP
+# DownloadFiles GCP-Firebase
-Small code to download all the files from a Google cloud bucket using the firebase SDK
+Small code to download all the files from a Google cloud bucket using the firebase SDK.

+yarn ts-node index.ts